tvt21spogroup11weatherdata/Climate-Data-Visualization-Tool/README.md

 - User is able to register to the service with an username and a password.
 After a succesful registration, the user is able to login to the service
 - User can create a new collection of the available visualizations and can sort them into one or two columns, add custom descriptions and enable custom amount of chart series
 - User can inspect and delete their own collections from their account page.
 User can also delete their account from the service entirely, what also deletes their collections

+## Testing

+Mocha and Chai were used for testing the API's connection to the database Jest was used for frontend component testing on signup, login and user account pages